|1. "How can something come from nothing?"||

 If atheism is a religion, then an empty bowl is a type of food.

-I'm going to offer you a suggestion, and it comes right out of your Bible: "Test everything; hold onto what is good."
+I'm going to offer you a suggestion, and it comes right out of your Bible: "Test all things; hold fast what is good."
 (I Thess.
 5:21)

 12. "If you don't believe in God, what do you believe in?"